mondra73/biblioteca-backend/README.md

 The initial goal was to help a frequent reader keep track of books already read, replacing years of handwritten notes with notebooks and manual searches.
 Over time, the system evolved into a scalable, multi-user platform supporting books, movies, and TV series.

-The backend has been in active use for over 4 years and currently supports around 20 users, handling real data and daily usage.
+The backend system has been in use for over 4 years and currently supports multiple users who manage real data and rely on it for daily operations.

 ## Main features